(1) Sampling Error

 population: full set of cases (countries, individuals, etc.) we’re interested in describing

-sample: a subset of the population that we observe and measure
+sample: a subset of the population that actually we observe and measure

 inference: description of the (unmeasured) population we make based on the (measured) sample